kwiats/QuotesAPI/README.md

 # Random Quote
-Application allow user to add favorite quote, author and origin of quote, then user can generate random quote.
+Application allow user to add favorite quote, author and origin of quote, then user can generate random quote[to-do].

-### Installing
+## Installing

 You should make clone of repository on your local machine.
 You can use this command in your terminal: